bitsofcotton/NAND/README.md

 * * root class definition on op += or some with refactored one.
 * start with _ as private in type
 * friend
-* * in-class friend functions to write down inter-class initializer operator.
+* * in-type friend functions to write down inter-type initializer operator.
 * ctor, dtor
 * * from some awesome programming languages.
 * enter, leave
 * * every variable change, we call this first / last.
 * * only described in the same class are affected.
-* only ctor/dtor/enter/leave/friend/operator can be defined in type block.
+* only variable/ctor/dtor/enter/leave/friend/operator can be defined in type block.
 * this and leaf (end of leaf of the object) and super object references.
 * typeof, typeid
 * 'for ... in ... : label', type.foreach class function definition is used,